wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 * 我也发现有很多同胞积极讨论，这很棒！但是如果可以的话请随手附上一份英语翻译，不会英语直接翻译器翻一下就好，这样我们就可以和全世界一起完善这个项目啦！
 ## Discussions and News
 * [zysuper's Work](https://github.com/zysuper/Thinkpad-X1-extreme-EFI): Here is another helpful **alternative Thinkpad X1 Extreme Clover EFI configuration** repository.
 Please check out his work as well as some some issues are addressed in both of our repositories.
 Star his work too!
 * **Bluetooth** is SOLVED using a ribbon cable connecting to Smartcard slot.
-See [Pictures](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11) [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html) We also have a long discussion in the issues so check it out if you are interested in this issue.
-Link below in the Pinned Discussions.
-After research (cr. [darkal](https://github.com/darkal)) we found out that using AC9560 and a USB-AC53 Nano would somehow implement the Bluetooth feature, so currently we are moving toward that direction.
-We are also exploring with BT USB adapter.
+See [Pictures](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) [Intel is embedding BT chips into PCH which does not work in macOS.](https://www.guru3d.com/news-story/intel-makes-wireless-ac-9560-a-bit-more-embedded.html) We also have a long discussion in the issues so check it out if you are interested in this issue.
+You can use an USB BT adapter mentioned above, or [DIY a board](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/Readme.MD) to make internal BT working.
+This requires some tech skills!!!
 * [Apple won't work with NVIDIA to release graphics card driver for 10.14](https://www.macrumors.com/2018/11/01/nvidia-comment-on-macos-mojave-drivers/).
 Currently, there is nothing we can do.
 We also have not tweaked on Thunderbolt 3 since we don't have proper hardware to test it.
 * Recently, people on TonyMacX86 are having **issue with PM981**.
 PM981 is troublesome for Hackintosh and I am not using it for install.
 I'm using a Toshiba XG3.
 However, you can check out [zysuper's repo](https://github.com/zysuper/Thinkpad-X1-extreme-EFI/blob/master/readme.md) on ACPI files to make PM981 working.
 * People are experiencing weird **touchpad issues** when boot windows from clover.
 So far not much can be done, so I recommend you to just set auto boot time in clover be 2sec or -1sec, and just use F12 to switch OS.